hydraslay/ng2-polymer-static/README.md

 # AOT compile is available
-But the directive file need to modify after generated.
+The directive file need to modify after generated. (if you make new ones than this repository)

 for example:
 If there is a